xorpaul/g10k/README.md

         log verbose output, defaults to false
   -version
         show build time and version number
-  -tags
-        to also clone tags as well as branches -outputname string
-        overwrite the output name if either -tag or -branch is specified
 ```

 Regarding anything usage/workflow you really can just use the great [puppetlabs/r10k](https://github.com/puppetlabs/r10k/blob/master/doc/dynamic-environments.mkd) docs as the [Puppetfile](https://github.com/puppetlabs/r10k/blob/master/doc/puppetfile.mkd) etc. are all intentionally kept unchanged.